 Outdoor Warning Sirens

-Sarpy County's Outdoor Warning Siren System consists of 67 sirens that serve to alert residents to take shelter indoors and seek more information.
-While the outdoor warning system can be an effective method of notifying those that are outdoors, to seek shelter indoors, it is only one part of a comprehensive emergency warning system.
+Sarpy County's outdoor warning sirens serve to alert the public to take shelter indoors and then to seek information.
+While the outdoor warning sirens can be an effective method of notifying those that are outdoors, to seek shelter indoors, it is only one part of a comprehensive emergency warning system.

 Siren Test Information